Tea tree oil for acne is a great natural treatment…

 - If it is too much on its own mix a drop with some Vaseline before applying to a pimple – this also improves it’s staying power so may be more effective

-- To keep your skin fresh, clean and to prevent acne breakouts – mix a drop or 2 into your usual moisturizer and apply twice a day consistently
+- To keep your face fresh and clean – and to prevent acne breakouts – mix a drop or 2 into your usual moisturizer and apply twice a day consistently

-- This is more effective than buying any specific tea tree moisturizer – you can be sure you are using 100% pure, you can control the dose, and still use the moisturizer by itself if your skin starts to get a bit sensitive (if this happens, reduce the use of tea tree to every 2nd day)
+- This is more effective than buying any specific tea tree moisturizer – you can be sure you are using 100% pure… you can control the dose… and you can still use the moisturizer by itself if your skin starts to get a bit sensitive (if this happens, reduce the use of tea tree to every 2nd day)

 - Use it as a toner after cleansing – mix 2 or 3 drops with water and apply to your face from a spritz bottle or cotton pads

-- Some people don’t like the smell - think of it as ‘clean’ and remember the benefits it's giving to your skin!
+- Some people don’t like the smell – but think of it as ‘clean’ and remember the benefits it is giving to your skin!

-Remember to try it for at least a week (preferably 2 or 3) to gauge the results properly – it always takes this long for decent effects to show when using something different.
+Try one (or all) of these remedies it for one to two weeks to gauge the results properly – it always takes this long for decent effects to show.

-And try it neat right on top of your next pimple – it may be the only spot treatment you need from now on!
+And be sure to try it neat right on top of your next pimple – it may be the only spot treatment you need from now on!